MaastrichtU-IDS/federatedQueryKG/usecaseLifescience.md

 # 🩸 Life Science use-case for federated queries

-In these use-cases, participants are requested to efficiently re-write and execute the query listed below, which uses many data sources, in federated manner.
+In these use-cases, participants are requested to efficiently re-write and execute the queries listed below, which uses many data sources, in a federated manner.

 The participants will need to answer the queries by retrieving and joining informations from multiple SPARQL endpoints among this **list of endpoints**: